avigad/mathematics_in_lean_source/source/logic.rst

       sorry
     end
     -- END

+In fact, the theorem could be strengthened to assert that there is a bound ``b`` that holds for all values of ``n``.
+But this version is strong enough for our purposes, and we will see at the end of this section that it holds more generally.

 The next lemma is auxiliary: we prove that if
 ``s`` converges to ``a`` and ``t`` converges to ``0``,